Inflation and Your Money: How 3% Compounds Over Time

 The amount you need to maintain purchasing power nearly doubles every 24 years at 3% inflation (using the Rule of 72: 72 ÷ 3 = 24 years to double the price level).

-Use our Inflation Calculator to calculate exactly how inflation affects any amount over your specific time horizon.
+Use our Inflation Calculator to model how a chosen inflation assumption affects an amount over a specific time horizon.

 Inflation rates: historical context and what to expect